s523286/Wine-Reviews-By-Country/README.md

 - In each of the 4 folders, you will have a mapper.py, reducer.py, and another copy of your data.

 ## Big Data Solutions
+### Question 1
-- for each country, find the total lowest points?
+- For each country, find the total lowest points.
 #### Mapper input
 | country | description                                                                                                                                                                                                                                                                                                                                                                     | designation       | points | price | province   | region_1    | region_2 | variety            | winery |
 |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|--------|-------|------------|-------------|----------|--------------------|--------|